Provision of secretariat support to the Senate legislative and general purpose standing committees, select committees and certain joint committees.

 Factors, events and trends influencing performance

-The trend by the Senate to set short reporting timeframes, often referring bills to a committee for report within a week or a fortnight, has placed considerable pressure on committee secretariats to complete the necessary administrative preparations, including arranging public hearings and calling for submissions from the public.
+The established trend by the Senate to set short reporting timeframes, often referring bills to a committee for report within a week or a fortnight, has placed considerable pressure on committee secretariats to complete the necessary administrative preparations, including arranging public hearings and calling for submissions from the public.
 It has also limited the resources available to secretariats to analyse evidence and draft reports.
-The most significant concern, however, is the limit on senators’ time to attend to their committee obligations, which often include much travel time, preparation for public hearings and consideration of draft reports.
+The most significant concern, however, continues to be the limit on senators' time to attend to their committee obligations, which often include much travel time, preparation for public hearings and consideration of draft reports.

 - deploying staff from committee secretariats experiencing lighter workloads to assist busier committee secretariats